PiruthiviP/Cpp-Programs-/README.md

 # Cpp-Programs-

 # Suppose the weekly hours for all employees are stored in a two-dimensional array.
-Each
-# row records an employee’s seven-day work hours with seven columns.
-For example, the
-# array shown below stores the work hours for eight employees.
-Write a program that
-# displays employees and their total hours in decreasing order of the total hours.
+Each row records an employee’s seven-day work hours with seven columns.
+For example, thearray shown below stores the work hours for eight employees.
+Write a program thatdisplays employees and their total hours in decreasing order of the total hours.

 # License: